Unfortunately, a Nissan knock sensor code remains a common occurrence on some of the automakers most popular engines and model automobiles.

 Surprisingly even the four-cylinder repair procedure isn't that easy, because of the buried location of the part.
 On the 2 L and 2.4 L engines, they install the knock sensor on the block in between the firewall and the engine.
 It leaves little room for hands and tools.

-Since the location is low the easiest way to get to it is to raise the car and approach it from the bottom.
+Since the location is low the easiest way to get to it is to raise the car on a service lift and approach it from the bottom as you stand under the vehicle.
 Using a 12 mm stubby box end wrench seems like the best strategy to remove the bolt.

 Nevertheless, access is limited in this location.
 However, if there’s